alastairmoody-madeye/Engineering-Ladders/Software-Engineer.md

 * **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
 * **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 * **Learns**: quickly learns from others and consistently steps up when it is required
-* **Follows**: follows the team processes, delivering a consistent flow of features to production
+* **Follows**: follows the team processes, delivering a consistent flow of features to system
-* **Subsystem**: makes an impact on one or more subsystems or team pods
+* **Sub Team**: makes an impact on individuals within a team but not the entire team

 ## SE2 - Software Engineer 2